shlublu/awsmate/docs/source/example_application.rst

 Deployment
 ~~~~~~~~~~

-From the ``example`` directory above:
+From the ``example`` directory above, run:

-* ``./deploy.sh``

-This wil deploy all AWS resources described in the ``tf/`` directory.
+* ``./deploy.sh``: this will deploy all AWS resources described in the ``tf/`` directory.
+This may take a few minutes.
+* then take note of the final message ``endpoint_url = "https://XXXXXXX.execute-api.eu-west-1.amazonaws.com/v0"``: this is the URL of the newly deployed example API.

+The section "Application users's guide" below explains how to use this example application.

+**Caveat**:

-**Caveat**: Should you redeploy the example application after having modified the API Gateway routes or parameters defined in ``tf/03-apigateway.tf``, the
+Should you redeploy the example application after having modified the API Gateway routes or parameters defined in ``tf/03-apigateway.tf``, the
-API Gateway will be modified but not redeployed in AWS.
-You will need to redeploy it using the AWS console or the AWS CLI before continuing to use the example
+API Gateway resources will be modified but the API will not redeployed in AWS.
+You will need to redeploy it using the AWS console or the AWS CLI
+before continuing to use the example application, otherwise unexpected behaviour may occur such as unexpected ``{"message":"Missing Authentication Token"}``
+messages when querying the example API.

-application, otherwise unexpected behaviour may occur.
-You can also undeploy the application (see next section) before deplying it again, but this would
+You can also undeploy the application (see next section) before deploying it again.
+This would workflows
-change the example API URL.
+but this would change the example API URL.

 Undeployment
 ~~~~~~~~~~~~

-From the ``example`` directory above:
+From the ``example`` directory above, run:

-* ``./undeploy.sh``

-This will destroy all AWS resources created by ``./deploy.sh``.
+* ``./undeploy.sh``: this will destroy all AWS resources created by ``./deploy.sh``.
+This may take a few minutes.

 Application users's guide
 -------------------------

+TODO:

+This example application demonstrates the various modules of the ``awsmate`` library:

-* API Gateway
+*  :doc:`apigateway <apigateway>` module: API Gateway features
+* Lambda Function features
+* Logger features
-* S3 Notifications
+* S3 features